solana-labs/solana/docs/src/proposals/blockstore-rocksdb-compaction.md

 to balance [write, space, and read amplifications](https://smalldatum.blogspot.com/2015/11/read-write-space-amplification-pick-2_23.html).

-As different workloads have different requirements, RocksDB makes its options highly configerable.
+As different workloads have different requirements, RocksDB makes its options highly configurable.
 However, it also means its default settings might not be always suitable.
 This document focuses on RocksDB's compaction optimization for Solana's Blockstore.